rurseekatze/node-tileserver/README.md

 # node-tileserver

- Node tileserver is a lightweight tileserver using [NodeJS](http://nodejs.org/).
-It can serve bitmap and vector tiles and is intended as an fast and easy-to-install tileserver for rendering OpenStreetMap data.
+ node-tileserver is a lightweight tileserver using [NodeJS](http://nodejs.org/).
+It can serve bitmap and vector tiles and is designed as a fast and easy-to-install tileserver for rendering OpenStreetMap data.
 It works perfectly with an osm2pgsql database and Leaflet and KothicJS on the client side.

  See the [OpenStreetMap Wiki](http://wiki.openstreetmap.org/wiki/Node-tileserver) or the [Github repository](https://github.com/rurseekatze/node-tileserver) for more information.